NK273610/Baked/README.md

 ```
 **Problem 2: Create Bar chart and Pie Chart from data**

-We have used MPAndroid chart library to created bar chart and Pie Chart
+We have used MPAndroid chart library to created bar chart and Pie Chart from data array
 ```
 public void getBar_method(List<Integer> Data_obj, ArrayList<String> ef)
     {